rumenmitrev/kubernetes/README.md

 ```
 vagrant up
 ```
-Probably you will need some tweaks to fit your environment.
+Probably you will need some tweaks here and there to fit your environment.
-WIll not work out-of the box
+WIll not work out-of the box !!!